 ~Final Score: 8/10~

-Review copy provided by Humble Bundle.
+Review copy provided by Humble Bundle for PC.
 Screenshots taken by reviewer.